teejay-tems/Restaurant-Orders-Analysis/README.md

 ![](Data_Rshp.png)
 **Importance of Establishing the Relationships**

-**_1. Data Integrity:_** Establishing a foreign key relationship ensures that the item_id in the order_details table must correspond to a valid item_id in the menu_items table. it prevents invalid data from being inserted.
+**_1.Data Integrity:_** Establishing a foreign key relationship ensures that the item_id in the order_details table must correspond to a valid item_id in the menu_items table. it prevents invalid data from being inserted.

-**_2. Efficient Data Retrieval:_** With the relationship established, one can use JOIN operations to efficiently retrieve related data from both tables in a single query.
+**_2.Efficient Data Retrieval:_** With the relationship established, one can use JOIN operations to efficiently retrieve related data from both tables in a single query.
 For example, writing a sql syntax that can join the order_details table with the menu_items table to get detailed information about the items in each order.

-**_3. Avoid Data Duplication:_** By referencing the menu_items table in the order_details table, you avoid duplicating item information.
+**_3.Avoid Data Duplication:_** By referencing the menu_items table in the order_details table, you avoid duplicating item information.
 Each item’s details are stored once in the menu_items table and referenced as needed in the order_details table.

-**_4. Simplified Maintenance:_** Having a clear relationship between tables makes it easier to maintain the database.
+**_4.Simplified Maintenance:_** Having a clear relationship between tables makes it easier to maintain the database.
 Updates to item details need to be made in only one place (the menu_items table), and those changes will automatically be reflected in any related orders.

 For the complete data cleaning documentation [_*Click Here*_](https://github.com/teejay-tems/Maven-Restaurant-Orders/blob/main/Restaurant%20SQL%20PROJECT.pdf)